 Have you ever been asked that question, “If you could go back and change anything in your life, would you?”
 Even though my life and career have been a cross between cooked spaghetti and a roller coaster ride, I don’t think I’d change anything.
 But I do have one regret.
 I spent way too much time in my 20’s and 30’s comparing myself to others.
 Comparing my bank account, my children’s school, my appearance, my vacations, and my career achievements.
 How I wish I had spent that time living in the moment instead.

 I remember one frustrating situation when I was offered a dream career.
+I was 32 years old at the time.
 It was a made-for-me position speaking and training, and the job paid more money than I’d ever been paid.
 There was one huge problem, though….travel was required.
 A lot of travel, more than three weeks a month.
 Being a divorced mom of two young sons, that was not possible for me.
 Disappointed, I turned down the offer.
 For the next several weeks I sulked.
 I was convinced that an opportunity like that would never present itself again.
 And, at age 32, I worried that I didn’t have a lot of time left to nurture my career.

 One evening, after the boys were in bed, I sat at the kitchen table paying bills and looking over my finances.
 “If you had only taken that job, you would have a lot more $$ in this account”, I scolded myself.
 I continued with the negative thinking, “You could have gotten a nanny; you could have found a way to make it work.”
 Suddenly I heard a voice saying, “Beth, why are you complaining?
 Look at this bank account.
 You have every bill paid, and you have money left over.
 You work PART TIME and get the opportunity to be at home in the mornings and afternoons.
 You don’t have to do EVERYTHING right now!”
 The voice was loud and clear, and I not only heard it, I felt it.